cisco/mindmeld/source/userguide/text_preparation_pipeline.rst

     from mindmeld.text_preparation.stemmers import EnglishNLTKStemmer
     english_nltk_stemmer = EnglishNLTKStemmer()

-Now let's stem the words "running" and "pearls".
+Now let's stem the words "running" and "governments".

 .. code:: python

     >>> print(english_nltk_stemmer.stem_word("running"))
     >>> run
-    >>> print(english_nltk_stemmer.stem_word("pearls"))
+    >>> print(english_nltk_stemmer.stem_word("governments"))
-    >>> pearl
+    >>> government

-As expected, the stemmer removes "ing" from "running" and the "s" from "pearls" to create stemmed words.
+As expected, the stemmer removes "ing" from "running" and the "s" from "governments" to create stemmed words.

 SnowballNLTKStemmer
 ^^^^^^^^^^^^^^^^^^^

-The :attr:`SnowballNLTKStemmer` stemmer works in a similar manner to the :attr:`EnglishNLTKStemmer`, however, it offers support for a larger set of languages.
+The :attr:`SnowballNLTKStemmer` stemmer works in a similar manner to the :attr:`EnglishNLTKStemmer`, however, it removes more suffixes and offers support for a larger set of languages.
 Namely, the :attr:`SnowballNLTKStemmer` supports Danish (da), Dutch (nl), Finnish (fi), French (fr), German (de), Hungarian (hu), Italian (it), Norwegian (nb), Portuguese (pt), Romanian (ro), Russian (ru), Spanish (es) and Swedish (sv).

 To create an instance of the :attr:`SnowballNLTKStemmer`, we can use MindMeld's :attr:`StemmerFactory`.